Frequently Asked Questions About Tax Reform | Deloitte US | Financial Reporting Alert | 2018 | 18-1 has been added to your bookmarks.

 Financial Reporting Alert 18-1

 This alert contains responses to frequently asked questions (FAQs) about how an entity should account for the tax effects of the new tax reform legislation in accordance with ASC 740.
-Since its initial release on January 3, 2018, this publication has been updated twice to reflect (1) A number of additional FAQs (e.g., a new section on interim considerations), (2) Activities of the FASB and its staff, and (3) Guidance that previously appeared separately in FRAs 18-3 and 18-4.
+Since its initial release on January 3, 2018, this publication has been updated three times to reflect (1) A number of additional FAQs (e.g., a new section on interim considerations), (2) Activities of the FASB and its staff, (3) Guidance that previously appeared separately in FRAs 18-3 and 18-4, and (4) to provide a new section related to the adoption of FASB Accounting Standards Update 2018-02.
 While the answers to the FAQs reflect our views at this time, those views are subject to change on the basis of additional guidance, input received, or further developments in practice.
 We plan to frequently update the Financial Reporting Alert to reflect developments as they occur and as additional questions surface.